Velocidex/velociraptor-docs/content/vql_reference/server/_index.md

 ## client_metadata
 <span class='vql_type pull-right'>Function</span>

 Returns client metadata from the datastore.

-Client metadata is a set of free form key/value data
+Client metadata is a set of free form key/value data.
+Artifacts may use this metdata or it may simply be used as part of your IR processes.